How Long Can A Dog Go Without Food? Fact Checked By Our Vet

 Mouth or gastrointestinal issues

 Sometimes, dogs don’t eat because they have something stuck on their gums or other parts of their GI system.
 As a rule, check your dog’s teeth, gums, cheeks, and throat if they refuse to eat.
 A loose tooth or cavities can be a common reason for loss of appetite.
-The same with intestinal upsets: dogs with vomit, diarrhoea, weakness, or lethargy should get immediate veterinary care.
+The same with intestinal upsets: dogs with vomit, have diarrhoea, suffer from weakness or lethargy, should get immediate veterinary care.
 Intestinal obstruction can also induce a lack of appetite.
 If your dog shows any of these symptoms, call your doctor immediately.